 Student contribution amounts are calculated by units of study.
 Each unit is classified in a student contribution band, depending on its study area.
 Each band has a maximum student contribution amount set by the Government each year.
 The student contribution is calculated based on the band and load of each individual unit.
-For further information on calculating the student contribution amount see: https://www.mit.edu.au/study-with-us/tuition-fees/commonwealth-supported-place
+For further information on calculating the student contribution amount see:

-- 2.4.5.
+2.6.5.
 FEE-HELP and HECS-HELP students will still incur HELP liability if they withdraw from studies after the MIT census date.
-Refer to the student handbook for MIT published census dates. - 2.4.6.
-Fees Payable - 2.4.6.1.
-Tuition Fees and Student Contribution Amounts current tuition fee schedule.
+Refer to the student handbook for MIT published census dates.

+2.6.6.
+Fees Payable

+2.6.6.1.
+Tuition Fees and Student Contribution Amounts